 Biggs survived two more attempts to bring him back to face justice before deciding to return voluntarily.
 In 2001, he flew back to England, where he was taken into custody.
-By this time he had suffered a series of strokes and his health was in decline.
-Biggs told the press that he came back because "My last wish is to walk into a Margate pub as an Englishman and buy a pint of bitter."
+By this time, he had suffered a series of strokes and his health was in decline.
+Biggs told the press that he came back because his last wish was "to walk into a Margate pub as an Englishman and buy a pint of bitter."
 Others speculated that he had come home for free health care.

 Imprisonment After 13,068 Days on the Run